Print copies are available by request to any NGEMC office.

 (a) Directors shall be elected to fill the seats for those directors whose terms are expiring at each Annual Meeting of the members.

-(b) Voting in the election of directors shall be by secret ballot as prescribed in these bylaws; PROVIDED, however that when a nominee has no opposition, secret written ballots shall be dispensed with in respect to that particular election, and voting may be conducted at the Annual Meeting of the members by voice vote or in any other proper manner.
+(b) Voting in the election of directors shall be by secret ballot as prescribed in these bylaws; PROVIDED, however that when a nominee has no opposition, secret written ballots shall be dispensed with in respect to that particular election, and voting may be conducted at the Annual Meeting of the members by voice vote, a secure electronic platform, or in any other proper manner.
 Members entitled to vote may cast a single vote in each contested election.

 (c) Directors shall be elected by a plurality of the valid votes cast by the members.
 Should two candidates tie for the highest vote, then the winner shall be determined by the drawing of lots conducted by the Credentials and Election Committee at the Annual Meeting of members.

-(d) As soon as practicable after the time for making nominations is closed, the Credentials and Elections Committee shall meet and determine the persons duly nominated and shall cause ballots to be prepared for e ach director election for which there is more than one qualified nominee.
+(d) As soon as practicable after the time for making nominations is closed, the Credentials and Elections Committee shall meet and determine the persons duly nominated and shall approve the voting process to provide members with the option to vote in each director election for which there is more than one qualified nominee.
+Members may have the option to vote in advance in person, by mail-in ballot, via a secure online platform, or in person at the annual meeting.

-3. have printed thereon a notice as to the time and date by which the ballot must be received, and the address designated for the receipt of ballots; and
+- a notice as to the time and date by which the ballot must be received, and the address designated for the receipt of physical ballots when applicable; and

-(f) If there is a contested election, each member desiring to vote shall mark his ballot according to the instructions of the Credentials and Elections Committee and shall return the ballot on or before the date specified by the Credentials and Elections Committee and set forth on the ballot.
+(f) If there is a contested election, each member desiring to vote shall mark his physical or electronic ballot according to the instructions of the Credentials and Elections Committee and shall submit the ballot on or before the date specified by the Credentials and Elections Committee and set forth on the ballot.
 The only ballots which shall be counted are those that:

-2. have been received at the designated place on or before the date specified by the Credentials and Elections Committee; and
+- have been received on or before the date specified by the Credentials and Elections Committee; and

-Directors shall be so nominated and elected that Directors from Walker and Murray Counties shall be elected for three-year terms at an annual member meeting; Directors from Whitfield, Catoosa, and Chattooga Counties shall be elected for three-year terms at the next succeeding annual member meeting; and Directors from Gordon and Floyd Counties shall be elected for three-year terms at the next succeeding annual member meeting, and so forth.
-Upon their election, Directors shall, subject to the provisions of these Bylaws with respect to the removal of Directors, serve until the annual meeting of the members of the year in which their terms expire or until their successors shall have been elected and shall have qualified; PROVIDED, However, the office of a Director shall automatically become vacant if he misses as many as six consecutive regular meetings of the Board during any twelve (12) consecutive such meetings, unless a two-thirds majority of the remaining Directors resolves that (1) there was good cause for such absences and (2) such cause will not likely result in such absences during the next ensuing twelve (12) consecutive regular Board meetings.
+Directors shall be so nominated and elected that Directors from District 1 and District 3 shall be elected for three-year terms at the 2023 annual member meeting; the Director from District 5 shall be elected for a three-year term at the next succeeding annual member meeting; and Directors from District 2 and District 4 shall be elected for three-year terms at the next succeeding annual member meeting, and so forth.
+Upon their election, Directors shall, subject to the provisions of these Bylaws with respect to the removal of Directors, serve until the annual meeting of the members of the year in which their terms expire or until their successors shall have been elected and shall have qualified; PROVIDED, However, the office of a Director shall automatically become vacant if the director misses as many as six consecutive regular meetings of the Board during any twelve (12) consecutive such meetings, unless a two-thirds majority of the remaining Directors resolves that (1) there was good cause for such absences and (2) such cause will not likely result in such absences during the next ensuing twelve (12) consecutive regular Board meetings.
 If for any reason an election of Directors shall not be held at an annual meeting of the members duly fixed and called pursuant to these Bylaws, such election may be held at an adjournment of such meeting or at a subsequently held special or the next annual meeting of the members.
 Failure of an election for a given year shall allow the incumbents whose Directorships would have been voted on to hold over only until the next member meeting at which a quorum is present.

 The Secretary shall mail to the members with the notice of the annual meeting, or separately, but at least five (5) days prior to the date of the meeting, a statement of the names and addresses of all nominees for each Directorate District from or with respect to which a Director must be elected, showing separately the candidate nominated by the Committee and those nominated by petition, if any.
 Thereafter, additional nominations from the floor shall not be allowed.
 Only duly nominated candidates may be voted on as Directors of the Cooperative.
 All ballots for the election of Directors shall include, by Directorate District, the names of nominees selected by the Nominating Committee along with nominees by petition, if any, and shall be distributed to the members attending the annual membership meeting.
 Upon the casting of each member's ballot, the Credentials and Elections Committee, as heretofore provided for in Article III, Section 6, shall ascertain the count of such ballots and announce the results of such election.